SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models

 \subsubsection{Quantitative Results}

-Tables~\ref{tab:IP}-\ref{tab:HU} presents the classification results of three datasets, namely Indian Pines, Pavia University and Houston 2013, including OA, AA, $\kappa$ and classification accuracy of each category.
-The optimal results are highlighted in bold.
-Notably, our proposed SpectralDiff algorithm shows superior performance in terms of OA, AA, $\kappa$ and accuracy of multiple categories on all three datasets.
+Tables~\ref{tab:TABLE_IP}-\ref{tab:TABLE_SA} respectively presents the classification performance of the IP, PU and SA datasets, including OA, AA, $\kappa$, and the classification accuracy of each category.
+The best performance is highlighted in bold.
+It is worth noting that our model exhibits the best overall performance on these three datasets.

-The table reveals that Conventional Classifiers, such as KNN, RF and SVM, have relatively poor performance due to their weak feature extraction ability.
-Shallow models struggle in effectively capturing spatial and spectral features, especially when dealing with hyperspectral images containing abundant spectral data.
-Among the three classifiers, SVM exhibits the best performance.
+Through detailed analysis, it can be observed from the table that traditional algorithms such as CNN1D and CNN2D exhibit relatively poor performance in classification.
+This is primarily because these models have weak feature extraction capabilities.
+Especially for HSIs, simple models struggle to effectively capture both spatial and spectral features, particularly when dealing with abundant spectral data.